initrepo/cli/CODE_OF_CONDUCT.md

 ## **Attribution**

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+This Code of Conduct is adapted from the [Contributor Covenant v2](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).